aliabbosashurov/scope-jdbc/README.md

 - Hidden lifecycle rules
 - Annotation-driven behavior

-### Positioning: Where ConnectionScope wins
+### Positioning: Where ScopeJDBC wins

-ConnectionScope is not a replacement for declarative Spring-style cross-cutting transactions.
+ScopeJDBC is not a replacement for declarative Spring-style cross-cutting transactions.
 It is the superior tool when you need:

 - High-performance JDBC